Request a free Locked4Kids carton sample now!

 Definition molded pulp packaging

 What is molded packaging?
 Molded pulp, also known as molded fiber, is a packaging material made primarily from recycled paperboard and newsprint.
 It is designed through a process that involves hydrating fibers to a pulp, molding them into specific shapes, and then drying them.
+Molded packaging involves the creation of a pulp slurry by combining recycled paperand water.
+This slurry is then shaped into various forms using techniques such as vacuum forming or pressure forming.
+Once molded, the pulp undergoes a drying process to produce sturdy, lightweight packaging that is both biodegradable and recyclable.
+This eco-friendly production method not only minimizes waste but also significantly reduces the environmental impact compared to conventional plastic packaging.
 This material is often praised for being environmentally friendly since it's made from renewable resources and is biodegradable and recyclable.
 Learn more about the process.

 Environmental considerations